Healthy relationships are based on trust, mutual respect, and security.

 More than likely, you’ll get a defensive, angry reaction, but at least the manipulator sees that you know what they’re up to.

-6. Emotional manipulation tactics will suck the energy from the room.
+6. They use tactics that suck the energy from the room.

 They want the attention and focus to be on them, and they want to make sure everyone in the room notices if they are angry, unhappy, or discontented in some way.